 From within SaltStack Config create a file in Config–>File Server and call it “top.sls” and put it right into the root of the base environment.
 Something like this:

 We put into the root of base because in sseapi (SSC file roots) the root base is our “file roots”.
-If you were to put your top file directly on a master it would (by default) go into /srv/salt.
+If you were to put your top file directly on a controller it would (by default) go into /srv/salt.

 If you run a state.apply (with no state file provided) or state.highstate it will run this top file.